mccrea-cobb/im-ak-survey-implementation-plan/docs/01-Introduction.md

     - Strategy: Use technical tools (R-markdown, Shiny apps, etc.)
   - Means:  Maximize the accessibility of products and data to internal and external audiences.*
     - Strategy:  Follow FWS data management best practices

+## The Steps

+To meet this objective, this guide outlines a process that includes a number of steps.

+Here's an example of an embedded Miro object:
+<iframe width="768" height="432" src="https://miro.com/app/embed/o9J_lEDIrt0=/?pres=1&frameId=3074457358785988446" frameBorder="0" scrolling="no" allowFullScreen></iframe>